2005 Liberian general election

 General elections were held in Liberia on 11 October 2005, with a runoff election for the presidency held on 8 November.
 The presidency and all seats in the House of Representatives and Senate were up for election.
-The elections were the first held since 1997 and marked the end of the political transition following the second civil war, having been stipulated in the Accra Comprehensive Peace Agreement of 2004.
+The elections were the first held since 1997 and marked the end of the political transition following the second civil war, having been stipulated in the Accra Comprehensive Peace Agreement of 2003.
 Ellen Johnson Sirleaf, former World Bank employee and Liberian finance minister, won the presidential contest and became the first democratically elected female African head of state in January 2006.

 Background

-Frances Johnson-Morris, the chairwoman of the National Elections Commission (NEC), announced the October 11 date on February 7, 2005.
+Frances Johnson-Morris, the chairwoman of the National Elections Commission (NEC), announced the 11 October date on 7 February 2005.

 Elections were scheduled for all 64 seats in the House of Representatives, with each of Liberia's 15 counties having at least two seats and the remaining seats allotted proportionally based on voter registration.
 The Senate had 30 seats up for elections, with two from each county.

 Presidential candidates

 Prior to the election, former football star George Weah was considered by many to be the favorite, due at least partially to widespread dissatisfaction with Liberia's politicians.
 Weah, who had been the subject of a petition published in September 2004 urging him to run, announced his candidacy in mid-November 2004 and received a hero's welcome when he arrived in Monrovia later in the month.
-Weah won the first round of voting but lost in the November 8, 2005 run-off.
+Weah won the first round of voting but lost in the 8 November 2005 run-off.
 He initially filed formal fraud charges, but subsequently dropped his allegations, citing the interests of peace.